transcom/milmove_load_testing/README.md

   This will install all the `python` dependencies in `requirements.txt` and `requirements-dev.txt`.
 It will also install the `pre-commit` hooks.

-*Note: The requirements are indicated in the `requirements.txt` and `requirements-dev.txt` files. `requirements.txt` contains the pip-installed requirements needed to run the project. `requirements-dev.txt` contains the requirements to lint and format our code if you wish to contribute - they are not functional requirements to run the code.*
+*Note: The requirements are indicated in the `Pipenv` file.

 ### Unsupported Setup